wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 only-future-events
 ^^^^^^^^^^^^^^^^^^

-This is only to be used with the ``eventchannel`` and the ``eventchannel_json`` log format.
+This is only to be used with the ``eventchannel`` log format.
 By default, when Wazuh starts, it will read all log content from a given Windows Event Channel since the last time Wazuh was stopped.

 If this is set to **yes** Wazuh would then only receive events that occurred after the agent was started.